-More than 1,800 archeological sites have been documented in Yellowstone National Park, with the majority from the Archaic period.
+More than 1,850 archeological sites have been documented in Yellowstone National Park, with the majority dating to the Archaic period.
 Sites contain evidence of successful hunts for bison, sheep, elk, deer, bear, cats, and wolves.
 Campsites and trails in Yellowstone also provide evidence of early use.
-Some trails have been used by people since the Paleoindian period.
+Some of the trails used in the park today have likely been used by people since the Paleoindian period.

 Some of the historic peoples from this area, such as the Crow and Sioux, arrived sometime during the 1500s and around 1700, respectively.
-Prehistoric vessels known as “Intermountain Ware” have been found in the park and surrounding area, and link the Shoshone to the area as early as approximately 700 years ago.
+Prehistoric vessels known as “Intermountain Ware” have been found in the park and surrounding area, and these link the Shoshone to the area as early as approximately 700 years ago.

 People seem to have increased their use of the Yellowstone area beginning about 3,000 years ago.
 During this time, they began to use the bow and arrow, which replaced the atlatl, or spear-thrower, that had been used for thousands of years.
 With the bow and arrow, people hunted more efficiently.
 They also developed sheep traps and bison corrals, and used both near the park, and perhaps in it.
 This increased use of Yellowstone may have occurred when the environment was warmer, favoring extended seasonal use on and around the Yellowstone Plateau.
 Archeologists and other scientists are working together to study evidence such as plant pollen, landforms, and tree rings to understand how the area’s environment changed over time.